 Imagine never having to worry about stopping for gas again.
 No more lines at the pump nor spending money on a resource that quickly runs out.
-Well, those are just a few of the benefits of owning a Tesla car.
+Well, those are just a few benefits of owning a Tesla car.

 But obviously, before tapping into the convenience and eco-friendliness of electric cars, you’ll want to know how much electricity they consume.
 That borrows the question, “How many amps does a Tesla charger draw?”

 Well, that’s one common question among the new Tesla owners and those aspiring to be.
 And in case you belong to either of these categories, you just came to the right place.
 In this blog post, I’ve compiled all the information you need to know about Tesla charging.
-And so, let’s dive right into it.
+And so let’s dive right into it.

 Read: How Many Amps Does a Table Saw Use?